 What Is the Psychology of Fonts?

 Images are not simply colours and shapes on a page, or at least not for humans.
-Human beings have an innate instinct to anthropomorphise non-human entities, applying human characteristics and emotions to things that are distinctly non-human—such as logos, for example.

 Because human beings respond to visual culture in an emotional way, designers can manipulate the psychological responses of their viewers by making informed choices about the features of a design, such as colours and fonts.
 Applying the psychology of fonts in marketing is starting to become an important field of research and practice in branding and advertising.